April 30, 2026, 4:03 pm | Read time: 2 minutes

 Outlook on Upcoming Devices

-It is becoming apparent that smartphones may continue to frequently appear with non-removable batteries in the future.
+It is becoming apparent that smartphones may continue to frequently feature non-removable batteries in the future.
 This is unlikely to change much, especially in the entry-level segment.
 The combination of durability requirements and existing technical developments ensures that a traditional replaceable battery may remain rare in the market.
 It is therefore expected that this trend will continue under the new EU regulations.